 To write this book, the author, David Ryan, made several trips to Bisbee to walk every street, most of them more than once, and climbed every stairway he found along the way.
 The book describes 82 stairways and mentions many others.
 The 82 described stairways average 78 steps.
 22 of them have over 100 steps.
 In addition to stairways, the author shows you where to find the trailheads to continue your walk by hiking in the hills high above Bisbee.

 The book’s 104 pages have over 80 photos, maps, and illustrations.

-The Gentle Art of Wandering presents an approach towards walking, hiking, and traveling that emphasizes presence and connectedness.
+The Gentle Art of Wandering is about being mindful and connected while walking, hiking, or traveling.
+It is allowing yourself to see what is already here and then letting what you see guide you on where you go.
 The writer, David Ryan, encourages you to discover and enjoy everything around you when you go outdoors.
 The book provides many examples of how you can use the mindset of “wandering” to make your own amazing discoveries when you go out.
 Once you acquire this mindset you can apply it to all facets of your life and find yourself with a series of unending adventures.
 Continue Reading →